Younger players at our 2018 camp learning the basics of bowling and wicket keeping in the morning, before playing games in the afternoon.

 Half-term (Tue 1 June - Fri 4 June) - SOLD OUT

-Summer holidays (Mon 26 July - Thu 26 Aug) - BOOKINGS OPEN FROM 7PM SUN 20 JUNE
+Summer holidays (Mon 26 July - Thu 26 Aug) - BOOK NOW (SPACES ARE LIMITED)!

 This will be our fifth year of holiday cricket camps in partnership with 360 Cricket.